2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>c61f69cc-15ec-53f1-8c02-1cea55def09e</chapterId>

-**Another way to configure and protect your Telegram group or super-group is to add a multifunction bot.** This allows for much more advanced configuration.
+**Another way to configure and protect your Telegram group or supergroup is to add a multifunction bot.** This allows for much more advanced configuration.

 Among the many options available with **the [@GroupHelpBot](https://telegram.me/grouphelpbot)** bot, we note among others: